Massachusetts Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including Massachusetts, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

 Massachusetts law allows a landlord to enter an occupied property only for the purposes of inspections, maintenance, and property showings (or with a court order).
-While 24 hours of advance notice before entry is customary, this isn’t a legal requirement and is usually determined by the rental agreement.
+While there isn’t a general law covering advance notice for all types of entry, almost all repair and code compliance work requires at least 48 hours of notice before entry.

 Read more